Quantum Filtering and Stabilization of Dissipative Quantum Systems via Augmented Neural Ordinary Differential Equations: Quantum Neural ODE

 \subsubsection{Training}

-The training procedure for learning quantum dynamics using Neural ODEs involves simulating the dissipative Bloch equations to generate ground truth trajectories and training a neural network to reconstruct these trajectories from weak measurement data.
-A decoder is used to translate the enhanced latent representation of the system's state into observable values after the neural ODE model has evolved it using an ODE function.
-The trained model's capacity to generalize and produce precise predictions outside of the training regime is subsequently assessed using fresh measurement data.
-This method enhances the model's overall robustness and reduces overfitting.
 The training process ought to be adaptable across a wide range of parameter values, as seen by the random sampling of system parameters during simulation.
 While our current implementation utilizes simulated data, the system can be adapted to work with measurement data received directly from experiments, enabling future real-time training or inference as compatible data becomes available.
-However, in real-world situations, some initial conditions, such as environmental parameters, cannot be directly measured and may require additional steps or calibration to estimate unknown initial parameters.

 Our model consists of an encoder, a neural ODE function, and a decoder.
 The network is trained with approximately 130,000 parameters, consisting of 6 input neurons, 128 hidden neurons, and 5 output neurons.
 The training process is optimized for efficient computation, utilizing parallel processing to accelerate operations.
-The data set consists of the number of training trajectories, with each trajectory generated using randomly sampled system parameters \(\alpha, r, M, \omega_0\) with predefined ranges, and together with randomly initialized initial conditions of state.
+The dataset consists of the number of training trajectories, with each trajectory generated using randomly sampled system parameters \(\alpha, r, M, \omega_0\) with predefined ranges, and together with randomly initialized initial conditions of state.
 We used the Runge–Kutta technique to get precise numerical solutions of the governing differential equations.
 This approach ensures reliable ground-truth trajectories for training, offering high accuracy and stability.